umanit/twig-image-extension/README.md

 ```

-### (Optional) Import css files for blur effect on yall.js lazy images
+### (Optional) Import CSS files for blur effect on yall.js lazy images

-You can import the css file for adding a blur effect on lazy images
+You can import the CSS file for adding a blur effect on lazy images.

 ```twig
 <link rel="stylesheet" href="{{ asset('bundles/umanittwigimage/css/umanit-image-lazy-loading.css') }}">